Studying many-body localization in exchange-coupled electron spin qubits using spin-spin correlations: Conclusion

-Finally, we point out an interesting finding of our work, which is specific to exchange-coupled spin qubits in semiconductor quantum dots, where the Heisenberg coupling is of a fixed sign (always positive).
+Finally, we point out an interesting finding of our work, which is specific to exchange-coupled spin qubits in semiconductor quantum dots, where the Heisenberg coupling is of a fixed sign (always positive, at least at typical magnetic fields used in experiments).
 This makes the Overhauser field noise and electronic charge noise have qualitatively different effects on the many body localization dynamics of the system.
-While increasing the field noise necessarily leads to any body localization in a given system, increasing the charge noise generically does not.
-In fact, charge noise may even enhance the thermal phase!
-This happens because the charge disorder effectively enhances the Heisenberg exchange coupling in the system, and therefore, increasing charge noise often is equivalent to increasing interaction in the system, leading to enhanced thermalization.
-This peculiar effect of charge noise helping thermalization in spin qubits could be directly experimentally tested in existing spin qubit systems.
+While increasing the field noise necessarily leads to many body localization in a given system, increasing the charge noise generically does not.
+In fact, we find no clear signs of localization as we increase charge noise.
+This happens because the charge disorder effectively enhances the Heisenberg exchange coupling in the system, and therefore, increasing charge noise often is equivalent to increasing interaction in the system.
+This peculiar effect of charge noise not hindering delocalization in spin qubits could be directly experimentally tested in existing spin qubit systems.
+We note here that our calculations do not include valley effects, making them more relevant to GaAs systems than to Si systems.
+Not only that, but Si systems would have very little, if any, Overhauser field noise due to isotopic purification.
+While these issues are important, they are beyond the scope of the present work.

 \acknowledgments This work was funded by the Laboratory for Physical Sciences.